telerik/kendo-themes/packages/default/docs/customization-typography.md

 ---
-title: Customizing typography
+title: Customizing Typography
 description: "Refer to the list of the Kendo UI Default theme variables available for customization."
 slug: variables_kendothemedefault_typography
 position: 9
 ---

-# Customizing typography
+# Customizing Typography

 The following table lists the available variables for customization.